isc-projects/bind9/doc/arm/reference.rst

    A mirror zone is similar to a zone of type ``secondary``, except its data is subject to DNSSEC validation before being used in answers.
-Validation is applied to the entire zone during the zone transfer process, and again when the zone file is loaded from disk when ``named`` is restarted.
-If validation of a new version of a mirror zone fails, a retransfer is scheduled and the most recent correctly validated version of that zone is used until it either expires or a newer version validates correctly.
-If no usable zone data is available for a mirror zone at all, either due to transfer failure or expiration, traditional DNS recursion is used to look up the answers instead.
+Validation is applied to the entire zone during the zone transfer process, and again when the zone file is loaded from disk upon restarting ``named``.
+If validation of a new version of a mirror zone fails, a retransfer is scheduled and the most recent correctly validated version of that zone is used, until it either expires or a newer version validates correctly.
+If no usable zone data is available for a mirror zone, either due to transfer failure or expiration, traditional DNS recursion is used to look up the answers instead.
    Mirror zones cannot be used in a view that does not have recursion enabled.